shadab007-byte/-SQL-Based-Data-Exploration-and-Analysis/README.md

 ---

 ## 📂 **Files in the Repository**
-1. **`STUDENT_MANAGEMENT_SYSTEM_SQL.ipynb`**: Jupyter Notebook containing Python code to create an SQLite in-memory database, insert data, and execute SQL queries.
+1. **`SQL-Based Data Exploration and Analysis.ipynb`**: Jupyter Notebook containing Python code to create an SQLite in-memory database, insert data, and execute SQL queries.
 2. **Sample Datasets**:
    - The datasets are created programmatically within the notebook (no external files are required).